Frequently Asked Questions

 What if I do not qualify for a federal loan?

-What are the four steps for applying for a Federal Direct Stafford Loan?
+What are the four steps for applying for a federal Direct Unsubsidized Loan?

 What are the available types of federal financial aid?

-The Federal Direct Stafford Loan is a low-interest loan available to Metropolitan College graduate students—whether classroom-based or studying online.
-Note: As of July 1, 2012, graduate and professional students are no longer eligible to receive Federal Direct Subsidized Loans, per the Budget Control Act (BCA) of 2011.
-Unsubsidized loans continue to be available even to those who do not qualify for need-based financial aid.
+The Federal Direct Stafford Loan is a low-interest loan unsubsidized available to Metropolitan College graduate students—whether classroom-based or studying online.
 Interest will accrue and must be paid or capitalized during periods of in-school enrollment and/or deferment.

 The Graduate PLUS Loan is also a federally sponsored loan for students attending graduate school.
 Students should apply for a Federal Direct Stafford Loan prior to requesting a Graduate Plus Loan.